 Feel free to edit this page however you want, if you want to just play and see how editing works.

-The Sanders classification system is used to asses intraarticular calcaneal fractures, which are those involving the posterior facet of the calcaneus.
+The Sanders classification system is used to assess intraarticular calcaneal fractures, which are those involving the posterior facet of the calcaneus.
 This classification is based on the number of intraarticular fracture lines and their location on semicoronal CT images.
-This classification is u...
+This classification is ...

 A sandwich sign, sometimes known as a hamburger sign, refers to a mesenteric nodal mass, either para-aortic or not, giving an appearance of a hamburger.
 Confluent lymphadenopathy on both sides of the mesenteric vessels gives rise to an appearance described as the sandwich sign 2.